zdebra/docrouter/README.md

-# docserver
+# docrouter

-Golang web server with builtin OpenAPI documentation
+Golang router for a web server with builtin OpenAPI documentation